mhabib73/MOFLab.github.io/content/authors/Michael/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Florida Polytechnic University
+  - name: Technical University of Munich
     url: ''

 # Short bio (displayed in user profile at end of posts)